ktao22/gadeem/_team/minh-tran.md

 weight: 1
 ---

+[comment]: # (The weight is to be modified later after more people joins.)

 Chuyên viên Nghiên Cứu tại Ericsson Research Japan (Researcher at Ericsson Research Japan).
 Learn more about me at [tranhuubinhminh.com](https://tranhuubinhminh.com).